dlbewley/demo-rhone-26/README.md

 ## Logical Network Configuration

+Logical networks are managed by the User Defined Network resource.
+If a logical network should be usable by more than one namespace, then a Cluster User Defined Network resource should be used instead.

-Logical networks in OVN Kuberentes may be defined using 3 options for their topology type.
+Logical networks in OVN Kuberntes may be defined with one of 3 topology types.
 Access to a physical VLAN is via a logical network of 'localnet' topology.

-Workloads access Ogical networks by way of Network Attachment Definitions.
+Workloads access Logical networks by way of Network Attachment Definitions.
 Network attachment definitions are namespace scoped and this enables them to be shared or isolated among tenants.

 Network attachment definitions in the 'default' namespace are available for use by workloads in all namespaces.